-A new opportunity is available for four outstanding doctoral candidates to develop their careers as researchers within the School of Human and Health Sciences at Huddersfield University.
+A new opportunity is available for three outstanding doctoral candidates to develop their careers as researchers within the School of Human and Health Sciences at the TEF Gold rated University of Huddersfield.
 The School has an ambitious programme of research that is making a real difference to people's lives.
 We are highly collaborative, working closely with others to tackle real-world problems for health and society.
-We help to form opinions.
-We drive improvements to practice.
-And we influence policy.
+We help to form opinions, drive improvements to practice and influence policy.
 In short, we make things better.
 Postgraduate research students are an integral part of our research community.
 Working closely with our leading research centres they play an important role in helping us achieve our shared aspirations.

 Do you have a passion for your discipline and a clear view of the potential impact of your research?
 Are you hoping to become an active part of a thriving research community?
 Do you have outstanding research potential, with prior academic achievement at the level of first-class honours/distinction for masters?
-If so, find out more about who we are looking for (see link below).
+If so, please demonstrate this in your application.

 We will award the scholarships to applicants who not only have the potential to produce an exceptional piece of work but are also keen to play an active role in developing the research culture of our School, contributing to seminars and other research events.
 A condition of the scholarships is that you will contribute an average of six hours per week to assisting with undergraduate teaching, preparation and marking and/or supporting staff research, without additional payment.
 The scholarships are open to applicants who do not intend to engage in more than six hours per week of additional paid work outside the University.